Alejo-gole/plenilunio/README.md

 # 📄 Licenses

 ## 🔧 Project Code
-This project’s source code is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+This project’s source code is licensed under the GNU General Public License v3.0 (GPL-3.0).

 You are free to:

-- Share and adapt for non-commercial purposes
-- Attribute the original author
+- Use, study, and modify the code
+- Distribute it and your changes
-- Use only under the same license
+- As long as you distribute your modifications under the same license
+- Commercial use is allowed under the same terms

 ## 🎨 Creative Content Rights